 Decision-making in the legal field – whether by judges or a jury – is a highly complex and sensitive process.
 Lawyers, judges, and jurors need to view and listen to evidence, exhibits and testimonies in document, video, and audio formats, so therefore any audio and video used must be of the highest quality and clarity.

 And Arthur Holm solutions can help courts to provide justice efficiently and transparently.
-The use of motorised monitors allows most trial participants to attend trials remotely, promoting efficiency and cost effectiveness.
+The use of motorized monitors allows most trial participants to attend trials remotely, promoting efficiency and cost effectiveness.
 Remote hearings require audio and video equipment that is reliable, providing maximum quality and security.
 Space also needs to be maximised, and courtrooms need to be flexible to accommodate a variable number of people.

 The AGB Bank in Algiers

 Arthur Holm worked side by side with the system integrator to provide the latest and most suitable technologies for the conference rooms, meeting rooms and auditorium.
-The end result was the customised design of the DynamicX2-KM monitor, combined with UnderCover and different connections on the front part.
+The end result was the customized design of the DynamicX2-KM monitor, combined with UnderCover and different connections on the front part.
 Because of this, the monitors, keyboards and all connections were neatly concealed inside the desk when they were not needed, such is the genius of Undercover’s solution that’s specially designed to ensure the cover can be plywood-laminated with the same material as the table’s top.

 This makes the technology virtually invisible, and with such flexibility that it appears only when needed.
 In addition to the keyboard and mouse, the monitors incorporate USB, USB-C and power sockets.